Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

 Let $(M^{n+1},g)$ be a Riemannian manifold and suppose that $G$ is a compact connected Lie group which acts isometrically on $(M,g)$.
 Assume that the orbit space is a half open interval and let $K \subset H$ denote the isotropy groups of the principal and singular orbit, respectively.
-Then $M$ is diffeomorphic to the open disc bundle $G \times_H D^{d_1}.$ Conversely, let $G$ be a compact connected Lie group and let $K \subset H$ be closed subgroups such that $H /K$ is a sphere.
-Then $G \times_H \R^{d_1}$ is a cohomogeneity one manifold with principal orbit $G/K.$ Suppose that the non-principal orbit $G/H$ is singular, i.e. of strictly less dimension then $G/K.$ Choose a bi-invariant metric $b$ on $G$ which induces the metric of constant curvature $1$ on $H/K.$ The {\em two summands case} assumes that the space of $G$-invariant metrics on the principal orbit is two dimensional: Let $\mathfrak{g}=\mathfrak{k} \oplus \mathfrak{p}$ be an $\Ad(K)$-invariant decomposition of the Lie algebra of $G$ and suppose furthermore that Lie algebra $\mathfrak{p}$ of $P$ further decomposes into two inequivalent, $b$-orthogonal, irreducible $K$-modules, $\mathfrak{p} = \mathfrak{p}_1 \oplus \mathfrak{p}_2.$ Then in fact $\mathfrak{p}_1$ is the tangent space to the sphere $H /K$ and $\mathfrak{p}_2$ is the tangent space of the singular orbit $Q=G/H.$ Moreover, away from the singular orbit $Q,$ the metric can thus be described as
+It follows that $M$ is diffeomorphic to the open disc bundle $G \times_H D^{d_S+1} \to G/H,$ where $D^{d_S+1}$ denotes the normal disc to the singular orbit $G/H$ and $S^{d_S} = H/K$ is the collapsing sphere.
+Conversely, let $G$ be a compact connected Lie group and let $K \subset H$ be closed subgroups such that $H /K$ is a sphere.
+Then $G \times_H \R^{d_S+1}$ is a cohomogeneity one manifold with principal orbit $G/K.$ Suppose that the non-principal orbit $G/H$ is singular, i.e. of dimension strictly less than $G/K.$